direktiv/function-builder/README.md

     exec: sleep 10
 ```

 This example would execute two commands, echo and sleep.
 The commands can use variables via [go templates](https://pkg.go.dev/text/template) and [sprig](http://masterminds.github.io/sprig/).
 The variables are based on the input parameters for the action.
-In the default action the input parameter is `name` so it can be used within the commands. *The parameters can be defined lower-case but have to be used upper-case, e.g. input `name` is `Name` in templates*.
-All go tmeplate commands are supported so even if/else statements can be used.
+In the default action the input parameter is `name` so it can be used within the commands. *The parameters can be defined lower-case but have to be used title-case, e.g. input `name` is `Name` in templates*.
+All go template commands are supported so even if/else statements can be used.
 A debug mode is available to see the templates and data for the data parsing in case the action is not returning the expected result (`run.sh` is recommended for debugging).

 ```yaml
 x-direktiv: